apache/incubator-streampark-website/docs/connector/2-jdbc.md

 Flink officially provides the [JDBC](https://ci.apache.org/projects/flink/flink-docs-release-1.12/dev/connectors/jdbc.html) connector for reading from or writing to JDBC, which can provides **AT_LEAST_ONCE** (at least once) processing semantics

-`StreamX` implements **EXACTLY_ONCE** (Exactly Once) semantics of `JdbcSink` based on two-stage commit, and uses [`HikariCP`](https://github.com/brettwooldridge/HikariCP) as connection pool to make data reading and write data more easily and accurately
+`StreamPark` implements **EXACTLY_ONCE** (Exactly Once) semantics of `JdbcSink` based on two-stage commit, and uses [`HikariCP`](https://github.com/brettwooldridge/HikariCP) as connection pool to make data reading and write data more easily and accurately

 ## JDBC Configuration

-The implementation of the `Jdbc Connector` in `StreamX` uses the [`HikariCP`](https://github.com/brettwooldridge/HikariCP) connection pool, which is configured under the namespace of `jdbc`, and the agreed configuration is as follows:
+The implementation of the `Jdbc Connector` in `StreamPark` uses the [`HikariCP`](https://github.com/brettwooldridge/HikariCP) connection pool, which is configured under the namespace of `jdbc`, and the agreed configuration is as follows:

 ```yaml
 jdbc: